Come visit us at

-This two-semester pathway is designed for individuals interested in pursuing various science and engineering programs at Ontario Tech University (Ontario Tech).
-This option offers opportunities to refine essential skills and develop foundational knowledge in the areas of science, mathematics, and communication, which are necessary for admission into future post-secondary programs.
-Some General Arts and Science courses are also transferable to other post-secondary programs.
-This pathway has the added benefit of helping students become better acquainted with post-secondary life, workload, and expectations.
+Designed for individuals interested in science and engineering programs at Ontario Tech University, this eight-month program strengthens the foundational science, math and communications skills needed in the post-secondary environment.
+Students will refine essential academic skills and develop foundational knowledge in the areas of science, mathematics, and communication, which are necessary for admission into future post-secondary programs.
+Some General Arts and Science courses may also be transferable to other post-secondary programs.
+This pathway has the added benefit of helping students become better acquainted with post-secondary life, workload and expectations.

 View full costs